High winds threaten to whip up flames approaching Lake Tahoe

 “That’s definitely not going to help the firefighting efforts,” said Courtney Coats, a spokeswoman for the U.S. Forest Service.

-As of Tuesday morning, the fire was about 7 miles (11 kilometers) from the lake, but she said forestry officials did not know how close the flames were to city limits, and crews had not been able to go into burned areas to assess damage.

-South Lake Tahoe city officials said only a handful of residents defied the evacuation order.
+South Lake Tahoe city officials said only a handful of residents defied Monday’s evacuation order.
 But nearly everyone worried Tuesday about what the fire would do next.

 “It just kind of sucks waiting.
 I mean, I know it’s close down that way,” said Russ Crupi, gesturing south from his home in the Heavenly Valley Estates mobile home park, which he and his wife manage for a living.
 He had arranged sprinklers and tractors around the neighborhood.